The role of the Master Trust Board

 His current portfolio of trusteeships includes chair, sole trustee and subcommittee positions with DB and DC schemes and DC Master Trusts.
 He brings strengths in the investment and financial management disciplines together with more broadly-based trustee skills.
 He was previously at BNY Mellon where he led the corporate strategy for the UK and European pensions industry where BNY Mellon is a leading provider of asset management, custody and collateral management services.

 Marianne Jaekel – Fidelity Representative

 Marianne Jaekel is a qualified solicitor and joined Fidelity in 2012 as Head of UK DC Legal Services.
-Marianne has responsibility for all legal aspects of the DC business, including contract negotiation and management, product development and advising key stakeholders on day to day legal issues from both a commercial and technical perspective.
+Marianne has responsibility for all legal aspects of the DC business, including contract negotiation and management, product development and advising key stakeholders on day-to-day legal issues from both a commercial and technical perspective.

 Prior to joining Fidelity Marianne gained 13 years of experience as a City lawyer, having qualified at Travers Smith and most recently practising as a Senior Associate in the Pensions team of Squire Patton Boggs (previously Hammonds).
 Marianne is a full member of the Association of Pension Lawyers.

-James Carter - Fidelity representative
+James Carter – Fidelity Representative

 James Carter is Head of Pension Products and Policy with 19 years of experience in the workplace pensions market.
 He is responsible for the product implementation and management of Fidelity’s workplace pension products.
-James also leads Fidelity’s engagement with the government, regulators and industry bodies in the development of pension policy and the business’ analysis of the impact and opportunities of new pensions regulations.
+James also leads Fidelity’s engagement with the government, regulators and industry bodies in the development of pension policy and the business’s analysis of the impact and opportunities of new pensions regulations.